Families Need Fathers: Parental support work

 In 2016, Families Need Fathers received around 25,000 calls to its Helpline, around 5,000 visitors to local meetings, and 185,000 unique page views to its website.

 Shared parenting advocacy

-The organization advocates for shared parenting, whereby the children live substantial amounts of time with both of their divorced or separated parents.
+The organization advocates for shared parenting, whereby the children live substantial amount of time with both of their divorced or separated parents.
 They base their advocacy on scientific studies showing that shared parenting is in the best interest of children, citing research by Malin Bergström, Robert Bauserman, Richard Layard, Judith Dunn, Rebekah Levine Coley and Bethany L. Medeiros, among others.